Changeover (horse)

 Changeover is a New Zealand Standardbred racehorse and stud stallion.

-She was owned by the Auckland Trotting Club Trot 2006 Syndicate.
+He was bred by Robert Carr and Don Kirkbride.
+He was purchased and owned by the Auckland Trotting Club Trot 2006 Syndicate.

 Racing career

 He was at one time New Zealand's second highest earning pacer ever with over $2.4 million.
 He is most noted for winning the New Zealand Trotting Cup in 2008, when he posted a then race record time of 3:56.4 for the 3200m.
 He won the Cup by almost 2 lengths from Baileys Dream and Report For Duty.